-The council introduced a new allowance scheme for those employed on NJC terms and conditions on the 01 October 2013, these allowances reward employees who work outside the council's standard working week, which has been revised to be Monday to Friday between 6am to 8pm each day.
+The council introduced a new allowance scheme for those employed on NJC terms and conditions on the 01 October 2013, these allowances reward employees who work outside the council's standard working week, which is Monday to Friday between 6am to 8pm each day.
 Working outside of these standard times will attract an enhancement to the hourly rate.
 Details can be found in the in the Employee Rights & Responsibilities document.